-It’s been a while since I signed up for an American Express card and needed to meet a minimum spending requirement.
-In that time, AMEX has founded the Rewards Abuse Team (affectionately called RAT).
+I’m getting ready to sign up for another AMEX card and need to meet a minimum spending requirement.
+I had to cancel an existing AMEX card to be eligible for another card.
+This means I once again have to worry about the Rewards Abuse Team (affectionately called RAT).
 Please stop saying it’s the RAT Team because that would be the Rewards Abuse Team Team.
 But if you say that, you probably still type in your PIN number at the ATM machine.
 If you don’t get that joke, maybe someone will explain it to you.

 A big no-no for AMEX is buying gift cards to meet minimum spending requirements.
 The presence of a single gift card purchase has been the reason for the RAT to deny a bonus, even if you’d otherwise meet the requirement without it.

-So now, while we’re trying to meet the minimum spend on our AMEX card, I’m watching every purchase, making sure there’s nothing to put up a warning flag.
+So when I’m trying to meet the minimum spend on an AMEX card, I watch every purchase, making sure there’s nothing to put up a warning flag.
 I’m not buying any gift cards, not even a $50 Starbucks card at a drugstore to give as a farewell gift to a co-worker.

 I guess this is just an extension of my overly cautious approach to earning miles and points.
 While I want to earn enough points to allow us to travel in comfort and style, I’d prefer to just coast along under the radar and not make any waves.

 Am I being overly cautious or just careful??
 What’s your experience?
 How much has the AMEX RAT let you get away with before they slam the door in your face?